shashwatrajhack/signup-form/README.md

 ✅ Testing Checklist

- Firebase Google Sign-In works
+ --Firebase Google Sign-In works

- Firebase Hosting is live and accessible
+ --Firebase Hosting is live and accessible

- WebView loads the hosted web app after login
+ --WebView loads the hosted web app after login

- App works in Expo Go (no Android Studio needed)
+ --App works in Expo Go (no Android Studio needed)

 📝 Notes

-No need to install Android Studio — just use Expo Go on your phone.
+ # No need to install Android Studio — just use Expo Go on your phone.

-Make sure your web app is deployed via Firebase Hosting.
+ # Make sure your web app is deployed via Firebase Hosting.

-This setup is perfect for hybrid apps (native + web).
+ # This setup is perfect for hybrid apps (native + web).